If you’re looking for cold relief and prefer to go the natural route, you should consider using hydrogen peroxide.

 Why Choose Hydrogen Peroxide Treatment?

-This natural cold relief treatment is based on Dr. Richard Simmons’s theory that the viruses and germs which cause the common flu and cold first enter the body through the ear canal.
+This unique cold relief treatment is based on Dr. Richard Simmons’s theory that the viruses and germs which cause the common flu and cold first enter the body through the ear canal.

 Though this theory has been debated throughout its lifetime (since the 1920s to be exact) many people have used this treatment and found remarkable results.

-Because peroxide is an all-natural and effective mild antiseptic, Dr. Simmons discovered that it can provide both prevention and relief from the common cold and flu when used within the ear.
+Because peroxide is an effective mild antiseptic, Dr. Simmons discovered that it can provide both prevention and relief from the common cold and flu when used within the ear.

 Current Research Studies On Effectiveness